Security-Onion-Solutions/securityonion-docs/logstash.rst

 Original Event Forwarding
 -------------------------

 To forward events to an external destination with minimal modifications to the original event, create a new custom configuration file on the manager in ``/opt/so/saltstack/local/salt/logstash/pipelines/config/custom/`` for the applicable output.
 We recommend using either the ``http``, ``tcp``, ``udp``, or ``syslog`` output plugin.
 At this time we only support the default bundled Logstash output plugins.

-For example, to forward all Zeek events from the ``dns`` dataset, we could use a configuration like the following:
+For example, to forward all :ref:`zeek` events from the ``dns`` dataset, we could use a configuration like the following:

 ::